Dobefu/DLiteScript/docs/content/_index.md

 +++
 title = 'DLiteScript'
 linkTitle = 'Home'
-description = 'A delightfully simple scripting language.' weight = 0 draft = false
+description = 'DLiteScript is a delightfully simple scripting language with syntax inspired by Go.
+Easy to learn, powerful error handling, and comprehensive tooling.' weight = 0 draft = false
 +++